valueflows/valueflows/docs/introduction/resources.md

 Resource classifications can also use other schemes, like facets or tags.

-The references to resource classifications are uri's, and not covered inside ValueFlows.
+The references to resource classifications are uri's, and not otherwise defined inside ValueFlows.

 #### Identification and Behaviors of Resources